clowwindy/ShadowSPDY/README.md

 ShadowSPDY is currently beta.
 Future versions may NOT be compatible with this version.

+This project is experimental and in its very early stage. **DO NOT DEPLOY IT FOR PRODUCTION USAGE!**

 You can submit bugs and issues on the [issue tracker][5].

 For those who are willing to help developing or testing, here's the manual.